What should women pack for Morocco in October?

 3 loose vest tops and 2 blouses: You can wear vest tops, but stick to the loose variety.
 This way, you won’t draw attention, and can still stay cool in the heat.

 1 pair loose trousers: I don’t know the official name for this style of pants, but they’re perfect for Morocco.
-You can buy similar in the souks, and in different colours and designs too.
-These are the pair from Topshop that I wore nearly every day!
+You can buy similar in the souks, and in different colors and designs too.

 1 long scarf: I have one in white and yellow.
 It’s great for protecting your arms if you want to wear a vest top, as well as for covering your head in the Sahara.
 Another bonus is that it stands out in photos!